 If you simply read camera spec sheets, you’ll see that point-and-shoots and DSLRs in some cases have similar megapixel counts (16MP, 20MP, and so on).
 However, this is like saying that a pickup truck is the same as a sports car because they both have four wheels.

 The physical size of the sensor matters more to image quality than the number of pixels on it.
 This is why a point-and-shoot with a 1/2.3-inch sensor will never stack up to a DSLR with a much larger APS-C or full-frame sensor, even if the point-and-shoot has more pixels.
 While there are also subjective quality factors like depth of field control that come from larger sensors, the objective reason for the improved quality is that a bigger sensor gathers more light.
 This leads to less noise in low light situations and better color and contrast overall.

 This doesn’t mean that high-resolution cameras don’t have a place; they offer ample control for cropping and can make very detailed, large prints.
 Just don’t expect a point-and-shoot to compare to a DSLR even if it has more megapixels.

-These days, most cameras are sufficiently fast for any casual users.
+These days, most cameras are sufficiently fast for any casual uses.
 Interchangeable lens cameras, whether mirrorless or DSLR, typically offer better performance than compact cameras.
 They will focus faster, track subjects better, and take more pictures per second (although some compact cameras, like the Sony RX100 series, outclass DSLRs on that last one).